Pumpkin Soufflé Pancakes

 - pinch ground cloves

-- 1/2 teaspoon sea salt
+- 1/2 teaspoon kosher salt

-- 3/4 cup canned pumpkin puree
+- 3/4 cup (180 grams) canned pumpkin puree, room temperature

-- 4 large eggs (separated)
+- 4 large eggs, separated

-- 2 tablespoons unsalted butter, melted
+- 2 tablespoons unsalted butter, melted (plus more for cooking)

 Adapted heavily from Bon Appetit magazine, November 2000.